David Rosenthal (musician): Awards and nominations

-Rosenthal received a NY Emmy award in 2022 in the category of Entertainment - Short Form Content (NYC Next’s “New York State of Mind”) and received three Grammy Award nominations: Best Rock Instrumental Performance in 1983 (Rainbow's "Anybody There" from the Bent Out of Shape LP), Best Rock Instrumental LP in 1990 (Steve Vai's Passion and Warfare), and Best Musical Show Album in 2003 (Movin' Out Original Broadway Cast Recording).
+Rosenthal received a NY Emmy award in 2022 in the category of Entertainment - Short Form Content (NYC Next's “New York State of Mind”) and received three Grammy Award nominations: Best Rock Instrumental Performance in 1983 (Rainbow's "Anybody There" from the Bent Out of Shape LP), Best Rock Instrumental LP in 1990 (Steve Vai's Passion and Warfare), and Best Musical Show Album in 2003 (Movin' Out Original Broadway Cast Recording).
 He won the Keyboard Magazine Readers Poll Winner for Best Hired Gun in 1993 and received Berklee College of Music's Distinguished Alumnus Award in 1994.
 Rosenthal has been awarded numerous gold and platinum albums.

 Equipment

-Throughout his career, Rosenthal has used various multi-keyboard setups for stage and theater.
-In 2016, Keyboard Magazine did a history of his touring setups over a 35-year period.

-Currently, Rosenthal's on-stage keyboard rig with Billy Joel includes a Kurzweil K2600x, a Hammond XK-5, a Roland Fantom G and Fantom 6, and Roland PK-5a MIDI pedals, while the entire system is powered by Apple's Mainstage software using two Macintosh computers.
-Rosenthal also owns a state-of-the-art digital recording studio, Sonic Adventures Studio, where he has recorded many of his own projects and session work.
+Rosenthal's on-stage keyboard rig with Billy Joel includes a Kurzweil K2600x, a Hammond XK-5, a Roland Fantom G and Fantom 6, and Roland PK-5a MIDI pedals, while the entire system is powered by Apple's Mainstage software using two Macintosh computers.
+Rosenthal also owns a digital recording studio, Sonic Adventures Studio, where he has recorded many of his own projects and session work.